Decipherment of ancient Egyptian scripts: Champollion's breakthroughs

 A crucial clue came from the Philae Obelisk, an obelisk bearing both a Greek and an Egyptian inscription.
 William John Bankes, an English antiquities collector, shipped the obelisk from Egypt to England and copied its inscriptions.
 These inscriptions were not a single bilingual text like that of the Rosetta Stone, as Bankes assumed, but both inscriptions contained the names "Ptolemy" and "Cleopatra", the hieroglyphic versions being enclosed by cartouches.
 The Ptolemy cartouche was identifiable based on the Rosetta Stone, but Bankes could only guess based on the Greek text that the second represented Cleopatra's name.
 His copy of the text suggested this reading of the cartouche in pencil.
 Champollion, who saw the copy in January 1822, treated the cartouche as that of Cleopatra but never stated how he identified it; he could have done so in more than one way, given the evidence available to him.
 Bankes angrily assumed Champollion had taken his suggestion without giving credit and refused to give him any further help.

 Champollion broke down the hieroglyphs in Ptolemy's name differently from Young and found that three of his conjectured phonetic signs—p, l and o—fitted into Cleopatra's cartouche.
 A fourth, e, was represented by a single hieroglyph in Cleopatra's cartouche and a doubled version of the same glyph in Ptolemy's cartouche.
 A fifth sound, t, seemed to be written with different signs in each cartouche, but Champollion decided these signs must be homophones, different signs spelling the same sound.
-He proceeded to test these letters in other cartouches, identify the names of many Greek and Roman rulers of Egypt and extrapolate the values of still more letters.
+He proceeded to test these letters in other cartouches, identifying the names of many Greek and Roman rulers of Egypt and extrapolating the values of more letters still.